 When your business is fire dampers, you quickly learn the ins and outs of what they are and what they do, but we often hear fire damper and smoke damper used interchangeably.
 While we understand why this common misconception happens, it’s important to know the difference for safety reasons.

 One of the main safety concerns of any organization, whether in an industrial warehouse or corporate offices, is preventing fire and smoke from damaging your workplace and harming your employees.
 This is why damper systems are necessary and required for all Heating Ventilation Air Condition Systems (HVAC).
 While it may seem like a fire damper and smoke damper would do the same thing in this process, they do serve different purposes.
 Where they’re placed and how they operate when they’re in use are actually very different.

 The easiest explanation of what a fire damper and smoke damper does is that they interrupt flames, smoke, and heat from passing through your HVAC system.
 Below is a full explanation of what they do, how they work, and how they differ.

 What Does a Fire Damper do?

 A fire damper is a part of an HVAC system that is installed within its air ducts.
-A fire damper performs a number of different functions within an HVAC system, but the most important is keeping you and your staff safe.
-A fire damper is responsible for:
+It performs a number of different functions within an HVAC system, but the most important is keeping you and your staff safe.
+A damper is responsible for:

 - Detecting excessive heat